weltonaddra/MoodBeats/README.md

 2. Download Arduino ide
 3. Download the "Arduino_Mic" file - https://github.com/weltonaddra/MoodBeats/blob/main/Arduino_Mic.java
 4. Download the "SoundToLed" file - https://github.com/weltonaddra/MoodBeats/blob/main/SoundToLed.ino
-5. Set up you breadboard depending on what sensors you're using.
+5. Set up your breadboard depending on what sensors you're using.
 Our set up will be linked here -->
 6. ( **Important** ) Run the SoundToLed file in the Arduino ide before running the Arduino mic file in processing.
-  Make sure to close the serial monitor window in Arduino ide or it will cause an error in the next step.
+7. Close the Arduino Serial Monitor — otherwise Processing will throw an error